Reykjavík International Film Festival: 2004–2009

 Reykjavík International Film Festival (RIFF) was founded in 2004 by a group of film enthusiasts and professionals with the goal of creating an annual international film festival in Reykjavík.
 The aim was to establish a major film event to enrich and enliven the local film culture, but moreover, to become an international attraction.

 Forman was given an award for his lifetime achievement by the president of Iceland in 2009.

 The festival organized its first event in Reykjavík in November 2004, initiating a discussion of the role and importance of film festivals in a local and international context.
 A festival program was organized in relation to the seminar, showing films by Icelandic film directors and professionals that work outside of Iceland.

 The next RIFF was held from September 29 to October 9, 2005, and was a leap forward in size and scale compared to the year before.
 Programmer Dimitri Eipides was brought on board to supervise the film selection, and he has worked with us since.
 Eipides had gained experience as a programmer for the Toronto and Montreal Film Festivals as well as the Thessaloniki International Film Festival in Greece.

 In 2005, the foundation for the programme for the future was laid and a number of current categories surfaced for the first time.
 A Lifetime Achievement Award was given to Abbas Kiarostami and a retrospective of his works was screened along with an exhibition of his photographs.
-A Discovery of the Year award was given for the first time to Cristi Puiu, director of the film The Death of Mr. Lazarescu.
+A Discovery of the Year award was given out for the first time to Cristi Puiu, director of the film The Death of Mr. Lazarescu.
 Over 13,000 people came to see the festival's seventy films.

 In 2006, RIFF's reputation had spread considerably, and the number of international guests multiplied.
 Representatives from media such as Variety, The Guardian and IndieWIRE attended the festival.
 The programme had also grown to incorporate over one hundred films, a number of master classes, symposiums and panel discussions – and even managed to cram a few concerts in too.

 Grbavica by Jasmila Žbanić was the 'Discovery of the Year' and RIFF's first time FIPRESCI jury awarded Red Road by Andrea Arnold.
 Aleksandr Sokurov was given the lifetime achievement award and Atom Egoyan accepted recognition for his creative excellence.

 In 2007, RIFF was held for the fourth time.
 Many filmmakers from all over the world visited Reykjavík for the festival.
 Among them was Aki Kaurismäki, who received the Reykjavík International Film Festival honorary awards, presented by the president of Iceland, Ólafur Ragnar Grímsson.
 Hungarian film Iska's Journey by director Csaba Bollók was named Discovery of the Year.
 Iska's Journey received the Golden Puffin, awarded for the first time.
-Head of jury Hal Hartley gave the award.
+Head of jury Hal Hartley gave out the award.